cyberducky0o0/cyberducky0o0.github.io/_posts/2010-03-03-why-books-should-be-your-priority.md

 4. Make a fake AI generated profile picture

-5. Make numerous accounts for social media, LinkedIn, Facebook, instagram
+5. Make numerous accounts for social media, LinkedIn, Facebook, Instagram

 6. This can be taken a step further and a family is created for this person

-7. How choosing a random address can point to this fake person in PeopleSearch
+7. How choosing a random address can point to this fake person in People Search

 8. A voicemail can be added and a fake voice can be used